Process modelling fundamentals

 Practice

-Access and refer to the BPMN specification and find out the specific naming conventions that apply to the following elements.
+Access and refer to the BPMN specification and find out the specific naming conventions that apply to the these elements:

 • Activities